wunderio/WunderMachina/playbook/roles/mongodb/README.md

 None.

-## Example Playbook

-    - hosts: all
-      roles:
-        - { role: d4rkstar.mongodb }

 ## License

 GPLv3

 ## Author Information

-This role was created in 2016 by [Bruno Salzano](http://brunosalzano.com/).
+This role was originally created in 2016 by [Bruno Salzano](http://brunosalzano.com/).
+You can find the "upstream" version in GitHub at https://github.com/d4rkstar/ansible-role-mongodb